omkarbihani/BiqBinParallel/README.md

 Below are example of instance problem files for Maxcut (C and python versions) and Qubos (python version).

-### Maxcut
+### `DataGetter class`
+Python versions of the solver use a DataGetter class, split into seperate subclasses for different types of input instances/problems:

+- `DataGetterMaxCutDefault` uses the default C implementation of parsing the file, thus requires the same edge weight format.
+- `DataGetterAdjacencyJson` parses a `json` serializable dictionary with "adjacency" key and a `scipy.coo_matrix` of an adjacency matrix as value.
+- `DataGetterJson` is the default `DataGetter` for QUBO instances, parses a `scipy.coo_matrix` of a QUBO into a MaxCut adjacency matrix.

+#### MaxCut default input example
-Expects an edge weight list format, with the first line containing the number of vertices and edges:
+C-version expects an edge weight list format, with the first line containing the number of vertices and edges:

 ```
 3 2